QE Credits: 45 Federal Tax Law, 15 California Tax Law

 As you have already seen, filing statuses can get very complicated at the Federal level.
 Unfortunately, it gets even more complicated when you include filing statuses at the state level as well.
 As previously stated, state law governs many aspects of the filing, like whether a taxpayer is married or legally separated under a divorce or separate maintenance decree.
 It is important for California tax preparers to know their state’s laws to prepare their clients’ returns as accurately and professionally as possible.

-The IRS has the authority to tax all income from whatever source it is derived.
+The IRS has the authority to tax all income from whatever source derived.
 This includes compensation for services, gains from dispositions of property, interest and dividends, rent and royalties, pensions and annuities, gambling winnings, and even illegal activities.
 All such income a person receives is collectively referred to as “worldwide income.”
 However, not all money or property is taxable or subject to tax.
-This chapter will cover the different types of taxable and nontaxable income and show you where and how to report such wages on a professionally prepared tax return.
-A tax professional must recognize the different kinds of taxable income, tax-exempt income, and other income included in Schedule 1, line 21, and must know how to figure out the taxable percentage on Social Security benefits.
+This course discusses the different types of taxable and nontaxable income and show you where and how to report such wages on a professionally prepared tax return.
+A tax professional must recognize the different kinds of taxable income, tax-exempt income, and other income included in Schedule 1, line 8, and must know how to figure out the taxable percentage on social security benefits.

 Although California does not conform to certain provisions of the Internal Revenue Code, it does conform in the following ways: